Navya-1803/Subsidy_Finder/replit.md

 ## Overview

-SubsidySeva is a Flask-based web application that helps Indian citizens discover and access government and private subsidies.
+SubsidySeva is a static HTML website that helps Indian citizens discover and access government and private subsidies.
 The platform allows users to search through various schemes, filter by categories, and suggest new subsidies for community benefit.
+Built as a pure client-side application for easy hosting and deployment.

 ## System Architecture

-The application follows a simple Flask MVC architecture with JSON-based data storage and database-ready design:
+The application is now a static HTML website with authentic government subsidy data:

-- **Frontend**: Bootstrap-based responsive web interface with custom CSS styling and improved text visibility
+- **Frontend**: Pure HTML5, CSS3, and JavaScript with Bootstrap 5 responsive framework
-- **Backend**: Flask web framework with Gunicorn WSGI server
+- **Data Storage**: JavaScript-based data with 15 authentic government subsidies from official sources
-- **Data Storage**: Enhanced JSON files with 15 authentic government subsidies from web scraping
+- **Styling**: Government portal-inspired design with proper text visibility and accessibility
-- **Database Ready**: MySQL/PostgreSQL schema and connection configuration prepared for easy migration
+- **Database Ready**: MySQL/PostgreSQL schema and connection configuration for future migration
-- **Deployment**: Autoscale deployment on Replit
+- **Deployment**: Static files that can be hosted anywhere (GitHub Pages, Netlify, any web server)

 ## Key Components